awslabs/ec2-spot-workshops/content/rendering-with-batch/cleanup.md

 ## AWS Batch

-When deleting Batch components, the order matters; a CE cannot be deleted if it is associated to a valid queue, so we have to start by deleting the queue.
+When deleting AWS Batch components, the order matters; a CE cannot be deleted if it is associated to a valid queue, so we have to start by deleting the queue.
 Job queues and compute environments have to be disabled bore deleting them.

 To disable the components: